How to deal with downtime when you run a freelance business

 There’s always something you can tweak in your business while waiting for the next wave of never-ending projects and assignments.

 When business gets slower, it’s the right moment to hone your skills.
 You surely have a to-learn list filled to the brim with topics such as SEO, negotiation skills or social media marketing that you’ve been putting away for later.
 During your downtime, this undefined “later” can finally become your “now”.
 All the online courses, conferences, networking events, books, workshops and specialist magazines can now play a main role in your schedule.

 So, grab that buried list and start working on your professional development.

 3. Update your content

-Maybe you have a blog that haven’t been updated for ages?
+Maybe you have a blog that hasn’t been updated for ages?
 Maybe you want to start a blog?
 Maybe your website needs a serious revamp?
 Now it’s the time to take your content to the next level.
 You can review your social media profiles and schedule some posts in advance or write several blog articles that you’ll publish later when you’re up to your ears in work.

-It’s also a good time to add new products or new services to your website, create an online course, a series of webinars or other digital products that can help you generate some passive income on the long run.
+It’s also a good time to add new products or new services to your website, create an online course, a series of webinars or other digital products that can help you generate some passive income in the long run.

 4. Take your well-deserved time off

 What do you miss the most when you’re swamped with work?
 Early morning workouts, being more present with your family, spending time with your friends, reading and meditating?